bensethbell/draft_lessons/ab-testing/pair.md

      page than guess-work.
 Subsequently, we are more informed about the sample size needed to show statistical signifance of the difference between the new and the old page

-6. The full experiment was executed as planned to achieve 80% power at 0.5.
-The data is in ``whole.csv``.
-Import the data and clean it following the same steps as in ``Qu 3.``.
-   You will find there are some more rows than the expected minimum sample size.
-That is to buffer for rows removed for duplicate users.

-   (**Estimated Time: 10 mins**)

-   ``See answer in ab_test.py``

-7. Calculate the p-value using a z-test.
-Interpret the p-value.

-8. Plot sample size and power.
-What happens if you change your effect size two tail instead of one tail

-## `country.csv`
-* `user_id`: A unique identifier for each user.
-* `country`: Country of user.